MixedRealityLab/UbiDesign/protocol/component_development/shower_monitor.md

 ```
 then connect to the hub using a web browser on port 8083, select the shower database and query for recent readings

+## Comissioning

+- The battery should be fully charged and will last a minimum of 15 days from full
+- Place battery in box and connect to the electronics board
+- Place lid onto box and screw down
+- The device should be connected to the participants shower and testing should be completed to ensure correct functionality
+- Be aware of the metal BSP conector attaching to plastic shower outlets and avoid overtightening.
+Use PTFE tape rather than overtightening to avoid leaks.